Bernadette Herrera: Career

-Quezon City councilor
+Quezon City councilor (2001–2010)

 Herrera was first elected as councilor for the 1st district of Quezon City in 2001, when she was 26.
 She ran under the ticket of mayoral candidate Feliciano Belmonte Jr. She was re-elected twice, serving until 2010.

-Bagong Henerasyon
+Bagong Henerasyon (2010–2013; 2016–2025)

 Herrera is the founder of Bagong Henerasyon Foundation Inc. in 2001, which was accredited and authorized by the Commission on Elections to vow for party-list representation in the House of Representatives in 2009.

 Bagong Henerasyon fielded Herrera as its first nominee in the 2010 elections, in which they secured a single seat for the 15th Congress.
 The party lost their seat in the 2013 elections (16th Congress).

 The partylist would regain its seat in the 2016 elections, which was filled by Herrera In the 17th Congress, Herrara co-authored with Tom Villarin of Akbayan House Bill No. 4113, which eventually signed into law as Republic Act No. 11210 or the Expanded Maternity Leave Law in 2019.

 During the 18th Congress, Herrera was named Deputy Speaker.
 She co-authored a bill banning child marriage in the Philippines which lapsed into law as Republic Act No. 11596, also known as the Prohibition of Child Marriage Law.